Title: Let Squares Be Squares

 Let Squares Be Squares was created using painter’s caulk, glass tiles, and acrylic paint on canvas.

-Let Squares Be Squares doesn’t have much of a story to be honest.
+Let Squares Be Squares is a mixed media painting that doesn’t have much of a story to be honest.
 Most of its story lies in the acquisition of the tiles.
 Oh, and I guess the, um, bout of mental illness that provided the inspiration & title.

 I participated in Artomatic @ Jefferson, WV back in 2013.
 It was held in a building that used to be home to a tile company.
 They still had a storage area at the end of the building.
 The owners decided to have a small clearance sale to sell off discounted tiles, samples, and leftovers.
 I wandered in one day before one of my shifts.
 I wasn’t planning to buy anything because I’d never worked with tile before – and they only took cash or checks.
 [Seriously, this was 2013.
 I can accept any credit card on my phone and couldn’t even begin to tell you where my actual check book is.]
 It was a good thing, in hindsight, that they didn’t take credit cards.
 Clearly I ended up buying some of the samples….way too many samples.
 I figured that I work with caulk, why not grout?
 Right?
 Right??